-In implementing CEAA 2012, the Government of Canada is committed to promoting public participation in the EA of projects and providing access to the information on which EAs are based.
-All documents prepared or submitted by the proponent or any other stakeholder in relation to the EA are included in the Canadian Environmental Assessment Registry and made available to the public on request.
-For this reason, the EIS should not contain:
+In implementing CEAA 2012, the Government of Canada is committed to promoting public participation in the environmental assessment of projects and providing access to the information on which environmental assessments are based.
+All documents prepared or submitted by the proponent or any other stakeholder in relation to the environmental assessment are included in the Canadian Environmental Assessment Registry (CEAR) and made available to the public on request.
+For this reason, the EIS will not contain:

-- information that is sensitive or confidential (i.e., financial, commercial, scientific, technical, personal, cultural or other nature), that is treated consistently as confidential, and the person affected has not consented to the disclosure; or - information that may cause harm to a person or harm to the environment as a result of disclosure through its disclosure.
+- Information that is sensitive or confidential (i.e., financial, commercial, scientific, technical, personal, cultural or other nature), that is treated consistently as confidential, and the person affected has not consented to the disclosure; or, - Information that may cause harm to a person or harm to the environment as a result of disclosure through its disclosure.

-The proponent should consult with the Agency regarding whether specific information requested by these guidelines should be treated as confidential.
+The proponent will consult with the Agency regarding whether specific information requested by these guidelines will be treated as confidential.